Computing the Reciprocal of a $\phi$-function by Rational Approximation: Abstract

 \section{Abstract}

-In this paper we introduce a family of rational approximations of the inverse of a $\phi$ function involved in the explicit solutions of certain linear differential equations as well as in integration schemes evolving on manifolds.
-For symmetric banded matrices these novel approximations provide a computable reconstruction of the associated matrix function which exhibits decaying properties comparable to the best existing theoretical bounds.
-Numerical examples show the benefits of the proposed rational approximations w.r.t.~the classical Taylor polynomials.
+In this paper we introduce a family of rational approximations of the reciprocal of a $\phi$-function involved in the explicit solutions of certain linear differential equations, as well as in integration schemes evolving on manifolds.
+The derivation and properties of this family of approximations applied to scalar and matrix arguments are presented.
+Moreover, we show that the matrix functions computed by these approximations exhibit decaying properties comparable to the best existing theoretical bounds.
+Numerical examples highlight the benefits of the proposed rational approximations w.r.t.~the classical Taylor polynomials and other rational functions. \keywords{Matrix functions \and Rational approximation \and Structured matrices} \subclass{MSC 65F60}